RequirementEngineering/ch-re-alejandroroque/SRS.md

+# Inventory of movies
 # Introduction

 ## 1.1 Purpose
+           --The company(name of the company) of inventory of movies will realize a inventory of movies with the purpose of save  the records of input and output of movies, in the inventory of movies the program records to the users with information personal and the users will have acces to the movies to choose, the users will have a limit to get movies just the users can use the program in a computer for that they

 --Describes the purpose of the SRS
 -- Specifies the intended audience for the SRS
 ## 1.2 Scope
+ movie list is basically a program that realize the operating of records of input and output of movies, the users could choose between movies of different categoies like terror, science-action, adventure, animation, biography, etc. the project, the program is specifically designed for the users to implement the records it will be implement in a computer onlinely and just the person should add a special card

 --Identify the software products to be produced by name --Explain what the software products, will and will not do --Describes the application of the software being specified, includes benefits, objectives and goals
 ## 1.3 Definitions, Acronyms, and abbreviations

-Provides the definitions of all terms, acronyms, and abbreviations required properly to interpret the SRS
+--Provides the definitions of all terms, acronyms, and abbreviations required properly to interpret the SRS
 ## 1.4 References
 --Identifies each document by title, repor number, date, and publishing organizations --Specify the sources from which the references can be obtained